mutoe/hammerspoon/README.md

 # Mutoe's Personal Hammerspoon Config

+- ModalMgr (modal manager for all features)
 - WinWin (interactive resize app window)
 - CountDown (display a deadline at the bottom of the screen)
-- CursorJump (jump the mouse cursor to next screen)
+- ToggleScreenRotation (rotation the special screen)

 # Reference